We use minimal analytics to improve the site. Is that okay?

 Peak Design ClutchAvailable At: Amazon

-Peak designs hand clutch is a hand strap that secures your hand to the camera.
-You can also attach their normal full camera straps to this, and the base plate for this strap which is arca-swiss comes with extra loop holes on it for attaching the full strap.
-I own two of these for different cameras of mine and really like them because they work so well with tripods and peak design straps.
+Peak Design’s hand clutch is a strap that secures your hand to the camera.
+You can also attach their normal full camera straps to this, and the base plate for this strap, which is arca-swiss, comes with extra loopholes for attaching the full strap.
+I own two of these for different cameras and like them because they work so well with tripods and Peak Design straps.

 Peak Design Straps